-The initiative addresses these issues through research, teaching, and dialogue among Chinese and U.S. leaders from government, business, and the academy.
+Georgetown’s Initiative for U.S.-China Dialogue on Global Issues addresses economic and social development-related issues and opportunities for cooperation through research, teaching, and dialogue among Chinese and U.S. leaders from the public sector, business, and the academy.

-For an overview of Georgetown’s engagement with development issues across schools and programs, visit the Global Georgetown website or follow the links below.
+For an overview of Georgetown’s engagement with cultural and development issues across schools and programs, visit the Global Georgetown website.